 You need to think about the vertical force on the shear.
 So, notice how much weight or force is pushing down on your cleat.

-A strong french cleat should be at least 3 ½ -inch in width and 24 inches long.
+A strong French cleat should be at least 3 ½ -inch in width and 24 inches long.
 If the wood inclines back to the wall then you can attach a small piece.
-This small piece should be ¾ inch of plywoods at the bottom.
+This small piece should be ¾ inch of plywood at the bottom.

-So, these were the factors on which the weight holding capacity of the cleat depends.
-However, the strength of the french cleat also depends on the nail, glue used for hanging it.
+So, these were the factors on which the weight-holding capacity of the cleat depends.
+However, the strength of the French cleat also depends on the nail, and glue used for hanging it.

 These will definitely help your cleat endure the heaviest of weights.